abadid/cmsc424-spring2018/project5/README.md

 ### Question 4

 Before you do this part, read section 11.5.2 from your textbook (it should be a tiny bit more than a single page).
 The main thing you need to know is that the concatenation of multiple attributes can be indexed the same way as an index on a single attribute.
 This is called a "multi-column index".
 Suppose instead of creating separate indexes on one of `first_name` or `last_name`, we create a _multicolumn_ index containing both attributes (i.e. a concatenation of both attributes).
-Specifically, we create the following index:
+Specifically, we could create the following index (although we do not imclude a script that does this):
 ```sql
 CREATE INDEX users_first_last_name ON users (first_name, last_name);
 ```